 A Nutritional Visionary and Health Pioneer

 Continually breaking new ground in integrative and functional medicine, Ann Louise is a top nutritionist who was years before current trends like Paleo and Keto.
-She is internationally recognized as a pioneer in dietary, environmental, and women’s health issues.
+She is internationally recognized as a pioneer in dietary, longevity, environmental, and women’s health issues.
 She is an award-winning New York Times bestselling author of over 35 books on health and nutrition including diet, detox, women’s health, men’s health, perimenopause, menopause, beauty and the environment.
 Described by Self Magazine as one of the Top Ten Notable Nutritionists in the United States, thousands of nutritionists, health coaches, and practitioners have benefited from her work.

 About Ann Louise Gittleman, Ph.D., C.N.S.